 How to see the Great 8 in just 5 days

-Exploring approximately 344,000 km2 of reef searching for the Great 8 isn’t an easy feat, but with this five-day itinerary, you’ll be ticking them off your checklist quicker than I backed away from said whitetip reef shark.
+Exploring approximately 350,000 km2 of reef searching for the Great 8 isn’t an easy feat, but with this five-day itinerary, you’ll be ticking them off your checklist faster than the speed of light.

 AM: It’s going to be a whaley good start

 Some of the Great 8 can be tricky to find, but there’s no disputing you’ve seen the crew’s biggest member, the whale, when 30 tonnes of mammal breaches just metres away from your boat.